 The first-round match is scheduled third on Court Suzanne Lenglen, at approximately 14:00 BST, on a day which also sees Rafael Nadal and Maria Sharapova begin the defence of their titles.

-Robson, 19, is looking for another strong run in a Grand Slam after beating Kim Clijsters and Li Na on her way to the last 16 of the US Open, and seeing off former Wimbledon champion Kvitova to make round three of the Australian Open.
+Robson, 19, is looking for another strong run in a Grand Slam after beating and on her way to the last 16 of the US Open, and seeing off former Wimbledon champion Kvitova to make round three of the Australian Open.

 It has not all been plain sailing for the Briton since then, however.

-Six first-round losses this year amid some desperate serving led to a split with coach Zeljko Krajan earlier this month, with the departing Croat suggesting his former charge lacked maturity and commitment.
+Six first-round losses this year amid some desperate serving led to a earlier this month, with the departing Croat suggesting his former charge lacked maturity and commitment.